JSBmanD/docs/pages/deep-linked-ads/facebook-app-install-ads.md

 1. Because this is an app install ad, the redirect section will be largely ignored.
 We highly recommend that you leave this section untouched.
 1. Analytics will be automatically pulled in from the direct Facebook integration above, and so you can ignore the analytics section of the configuration.

-!!! warning ""
+[block:callout]
+{
+  "type": "warning",
+  "title": "Disable Deepviews",
-	In order for your campaign to run effectively, be sure to disable Deepviews.
-You can either [disable Deepviews](/web/deep-views/) for your entire account or [disable Deepviews for one link](/web/deep-views/#disable-per-link-deepviews).
+  "body": "In order for your campaign to run effectively, be sure to disable Deepviews.
+You can either [disable Deepviews](/web/deep-views/) for your entire account or [disable Deepviews for one link](/web/deep-views/#disable-per-link-deepviews)."
+}
+[/block]

 ### Configure your campaign to deep link the Ad Link